 In many cases, once broken, a support level turns into a resistance level and vice versa.
 See the next chart: after using a Resistance Level 3 times (notice that on the third time it blocks long shadows), the red line eventually breaks and turns into a support level.

 Important: When the price hits the support/resistance level, it is advisable to wait for more than just one stick to appear (wait until there are at least 2 sticks in the sensitive zone).
 It will strengthen your confidence while helping to determine where the trend is going.

 Once again, the challenge is guessing when to buy or sell.
-It is difficult to decide on the next support/resistance level and to decide where a trend ends.
+It is difficult to decide on the next support/resistance level, and to decide on where a trend ends.
 Therefore, it is very hard to be sure when to open or close a position.

-Tip: One good way to cope with tough situations like these is to count backward 30 bars, next, locate the lowest bar out of the 30 and treat it as Support.
+Tip: One good way to cope with tough situations like these is to count backwards 30 bars, next, locate the lowest bar out of the 30 and treat it as Support.